Program overview

 Career Options

-Graduates of the Mechanical Techniques - Plumbing program can explore a variety of career opportunities in Canada, including:
+Graduates of the Mechanical Techniques - Plumbing program can pursue various career opportunities in Canada, including:

-• Residential Plumber: Install and repair plumbing systems in homes, ensuring compliance with local codes.
+• Plumber: Install and repair piping systems in residential, commercial, and industrial settings.

-• Steamfitter: Focus on the installation and maintenance of piping systems that carry steam and other gases.
+• Steamfitter: Specialize in the installation and maintenance of piping systems that carry steam and other gases.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.